corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 title: Write contracts
 ---

-Contracts in the Corda 5 Developer Preview work in the same way as they did in Corda 4.
-In the context of a CorDapp, contracts define rules that are used to verify transaction inputs and outputs.
+[Contracts](../../../../../../en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-contracts.md) define the rules of how states can evolve.
 A CorDapp can have more than one contract, and each contract defines rules for one or more states.
-The goal of a contract is to ensure that input and output states in transactions are valid and to prevent invalid transactions.
-All parties wishing to transact in a network must run the same contract(s) for any transaction they’re a party to, verifying that the transaction is valid.
+The contract includes [transactions](../../../../../../en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.html) that update the ledger by marking zero or more existing ledger states as historic (the inputs), and producing zero or more new ledger states (the outputs).
+The contract(s) ensures that input and output states in transactions are valid and prevents invalid transactions from occurring.
+All parties that wish to transact in a network must run the same contract(s) for any transaction they’re a party to, verifying that the transaction is valid.

-Contract files implement the contract interface, containing the `verify` method.
+Contracts are classes that implement the Contract interface.
+They must override the `verify` method.
 The `verify` method takes transactions as input and evaluates them against rules defined as a `requireThat` element.
-Contract execution is deterministic, and transaction acceptance is based on the transaction’s contents alone.
+Contract execution must be deterministic, and transaction acceptance is based on the transaction’s contents alone.
+Contract verification is the final step that governs the evolution of the ledger, thus it can only address on-ledger facts.

 A transaction that is not contractually valid is not a valid proposal to update the ledger, and thus can never be committed to the ledger.
 In this way, contracts impose rules on the evolution of states over time that are independent of the willingness of the required signers to sign a given transaction.

+Contract verification is not the only type of validation that you can apply in your CorDapp—you can use [workflows](../../../../../../en/platform/corda/5.0-dev-preview-1/cordapps/flows/overview.html) to perform validation as well.

 This tutorial guides you through writing the two contracts you need in your CorDapp: `MarsVoucherContract` and `BoardingTicketContract`.
-You will link these contracts to the states that you created in the [Write the states](../../../../../../en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md) tutorial.
+You will link these contracts to the states that you created in the [states](../../../../../../en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md) tutorials.

 You will create these contracts in the `contracts/src/main/<kotlin>/net/corda/missionMars/contracts/` directory in this tutorial.
 Refer to the `TemplateContract.kt` file in this directory to see a template contract.

 ## Learning objectives

-Once you have completed this tutorial, you will know how to create and implement contracts in a Corda 5 Developer Preview CorDapp to restrict how your transaction flows are performed.
+When you have completed this tutorial, you will know how to create and implement contracts in a Corda 5 Developer Preview CorDapp to restrict how your transaction flows are performed.

 ## Create the `MarsVoucherContract` contract

 First, create the `MarsVoucherContract`.
-This contract verifies actions performed by the `MarsVoucher` state.
+This contract verifies actions performed on the `MarsVoucher` state.

 1. Right-click the **contracts** folder.